-The Chair must decide all points of order by stating the provision, rule, practice or precedent which they consider applicable to the point raised without entering into any discussion or comment.
+The Chair must decide all points of order by stating the provision, rule, practice or precedent which they consider are she considers applicable to the point raised without entering into any discussion or comment.

 50. Chair May Adjourn To Consider